Stanislao Gastaldon: Life and career

 When his military service ended, Gastaldon returned to Rome, where his parents were living at the time.
-Over the next four years he continued composing songs and short pieces of instrumental music and started work on his first opera, Fatma.
+Over the next four years, he continued composing songs and short pieces of instrumental music and started work on his first opera, Fatma.
 However, in 1888, when the music publisher Sonzogno announced a competition for one-act operas, Gastaldon decided to enter with Mala Pasqua!, a setting of Giovanni Verga's popular short story (and later play), Cavalleria rusticana.
 Another young composer, Pietro Mascagni, entered the same contest with his opera Cavalleria rusticana, also based on Verga's story.
 Gastaldon withdrew his work early in the competition when he received an offer from Sonzogno's rival, Ricordi, to publish it and arrange a premiere at the Teatro Costanzi in Rome.
-He expanded the opera to three acts, and Mala Pasqua! premiered on April 9, 1890 to modest success.
-Mascagni's opera eventually won the competition and premiered a month later on May 17 at the same theatre.
+He expanded the opera to three acts, and Mala Pasqua! premiered on 9 April 1890 to modest success.
+Mascagni's opera eventually won the competition and premiered a month later on 17 May at the same theatre.
 Mascagni's work was an enormous success and completely eclipsed Gastaldon's.
 Nevertheless, he continued writing operas over the years, producing two one-act operas, Pater (1894) and Stellina (1905) and a three-act comic opera, Il Reuccio di Caprilana (1915).
 Like Mala Pasqua!, they premiered to moderate success but dropped almost immediately from the repertoire.

-After the premiere of Mala Pasqua! in 1890, Gastaldon lived in Orvieto for a time, and then settled in Florence, where he was to spend the rest of his life.
+After the premiere of Mala Pasqua! in 1890, Gastaldon lived in Orvieto for a time and then settled in Florence, where he was to spend the rest of his life.
 There, in addition to composing, he taught singing and worked as a music critic for the Florentine paper Nuovo Giornale, as well as writing a column "Scattola Armonica" ("Music Box") for the children's periodical Il giornalino della Domenica.
-His associates in Florence were a circle of free-thinking artists and literary figures who gathered at the Gambrinus Halle café in the Piazza Vittorio Emanauele (now called the Piazza della Repubblica).
+His associates in Florence were a circle of free-thinking artists and literary figures who gathered at the Gambrinus Halle café in the Piazza Vittorio Emanuele (now called the Piazza della Repubblica).
 Gastaldon and his friends were out of sympathy with the rise of Italian Fascism in the 1920s, and he became increasingly marginalised.
 Finding it difficult to make a living solely from his music, in the final years of his life he also worked as an art dealer, buying and selling paintings by his friends in the Gambrinus Halle.
 He never married and lived alone in his house on Via Montanara.
-On March 6, 1939, Gastaldon suffered a heart attack while walking across the Piazza Vittorio Emmauele and died the same day at the age of 77.
+On 6 March 1939, Gastaldon suffered a heart attack while walking across the Piazza Vittorio Emanuele and died the same day at the age of 77.
 He is buried in the Misericordia di Antella Cemetery near Florence.